alanwmy00/alanwmy00/README.md

 Pleaes feel free to check them out.

-Oh, almost forgot, I am actively looking for a **DS/ML/Quant summer internship**.
+Oh, almost forgot, gonna work as a DS intern at CVS for summer 2024.

 ### Now, before scrolling down, would you just spend a few seconds to appreciate how cute **Oliver** is?
 Thank you very much!!!
 And you may also [follow him here](https://www.instagram.com/olistl969)!